dirigonaut/video-sync/RoadMap.md

       - [WhyNot] Saint☆Young Men The Movie [BD 720p AAC][12DEEE77].mkv
     - /home/sabo-san/repo/media/adv.time.s1.ep1 won't play and throws no errors.
     - (Encoding)Ffmpeg is skipping the first couple seconds of a video on (some?) encodings
+      - might be that the audio sections are not getting the first segment
+      - the audio streams are starting after 0 seconds in the mpd file and this needs to be accounted for